ABOUT ANDY

 Win.
 Move to the next thing.
 Win again.
 The feeling of belonging I was chasing would arrive after each one, and then vanish.
 So I'd find the next arena.
 I didn't know there was another way.

 But there was another track running quietly alongside all of it.
 From the mid-1990s I had been doing deep personal development work.
-A woman named Mona Miller, my first spiritual teacher, opened a door I didn’t know existed.
-Through her I had my first real experience of love, spirit, self-acceptance, and compassion as living things, not concepts, but something I could actually feel.
+A woman named Mona Miller, my first spiritual teacher, opened a door I didn't know existed.
+Through her I had my first real experience of love, spirit, self-acceptance, and compassion.
+Something I could actually feel for the first time.
 I studied at the Santa Monica Zen Center for nearly seven years.
 I did Landmark Education.
 I read, I sat, I searched.
 Mona was part of my life through all of it, right up until 2010.
 Most of the people in my life knew nothing about this side of me.
 The two tracks rarely touched.
 But both were real.

 Then 2019 arrived.
-The Whole Life Challenge was something I had been building toward since 2002, without fully knowing it at the time.
+Looking back, the Whole Life Challenge was something I had been building toward since 2002.
 It had become my dream.
-Not just a business.
-Proof.
+The proof.
 Proof that all the years of building, all the sacrifice, all the promises I had made to my wife that this was going to be worth it, were true.
 I had made it into big arenas before.
 The Marine Corps.
 Red Bull.
 CrossFit.
 But this one felt like the motherlode.
 The one that would finally settle it.
 The exit was coming.
 And with it, the certainty that I belonged.

 If you are a high-capacity leader who looks fine on the outside but knows something deeper is misaligned, Andy is the kind of coach who will walk with you into truth — with clarity, integrity, and respect.